 In several rounds of usability testing, it became clear the location services requirement flow needed extra care and consideration.
 Users were reluctant to share their location which was necessary to prepare the fitting room ahead of customer arrival, and a requirement to continue the reservation.
 We tested numerous language options of the location services notification.
 It had to work double duty to communicate the requirement to share location and a pre-set fitting room being ready upon the shopper's arrival.

-Bridging the app and in-store experience
+Action: bridging the app and in-store experience

-A successful launch required aligning UX, development, project management, store design, marketing, store employees and store leadership.
 How we spoke about the service stemmed from the language we presented to the user in the app.
 My role as a UX writer moved beyond the app experience, into internal tools store employees use to prepare for the customer’s arrival and store signage that helps guide customers arriving to try on their reserved items.
 It was exciting to work on a truly digital to physical, end-to-end experience.

 What I learned